miksto/miksto.github.io/seismometer/index.md

+---
+title: DIY vertical pendulum seismometer
+description: Building a Global Earthquake-Detecting Seismometer with a Raspberry Pi and Hardware Store Components.
+---

 # DIY Seismometer
+Building a Global Earthquake-Detecting Seismometer with a Raspberry Pi and Hardware Store Components.

-This documentation consists of three parts
+The documentation consists of three parts

 - [The construction of the seismometer](#how-to-build-the-seismometer)
 - [The electronics](#electronics)